-- 1. Mobile power units (MPU)29 and - 2.
-Mobile shore power cable management systems.
+- 1. Mobile power units (MPU);31 and - 2.
+Mobile shore power cable management systems; and - 3.
+Shore-side electric vessel supply equipment, including hydrogen fueling.

 Other types of equipment that meet CORE requirements may be eligible for funding in the future.